What is a Veterans Care Home?

 General Information:

-Veterans homes generally do not offer private rooms; nearly all rooms are shared with another resident unless there are special needs required.
-Spouses with assisted or skilled needs can accompany veterans, but need to apply separately.
+Veterans Homes generally do not offer private rooms; nearly all rooms are shared with another resident unless there are special needs required.
+Spouses with assisted or skilled needs can accompany Veterans, but they need to apply separately.
 No pets are accepted.
-A veteran can bring his or her own car on premises if they meet certain criteria, and due to limited space, personal items may be limited.
+A Veteran can bring his or her own car on premises if they meet certain criteria, and due to limited space, personal items may be limited.

 • Assisted Living: 55% of resident’s income.